sapo83/Scripts/README.md

 A collection of scripts.

-`change_LSCOLORS.md` shows how to chnage the colors when `ls` is typed on the command line.
-I put it here because it didn't really feel like it fit anywhere else.
+`change_LSCOLORS.md` shows how to change the colors of different filetypes when `ls` is typed on the command line.